 If ‘externals’ – for example your boss, upper management or your client – receives the report, it is recommended to start with an easy metric.
 That’s why I would start with one of the easiest to understand (but simultaneously very relevant) metrics – The Followers Total and Follower Change.

-Now, the basics are clear, let’s jump into the analysis.
+Now, the basics are clear, let’s jump into our LinkedIn analysis.

 Followers Total / Followers Change Rate